em-kkolda/SDKToRESTApiDemo/README.md

 # SDKToRESTApiDemo
-This solution provides four sample projects, three of which are meant to illustrate how code written against the Encompass SDK can be converted to the Encompass NG REST API, either using the native .NET HttpClient or using [Ellie Mae's .NET Language Bindings](https://github.com/EllieMae/developerconnect-dotnet-bindings).
-The three projects are:
+This solution provides four sample projects, three of which are meant to illustrate how code written against the Encompass SDK can be converted to the Encompass NG REST API, either using the native .NET HttpClient, using [Ellie Mae's .NET Language Bindings](https://github.com/EllieMae/developerconnect-dotnet-bindings), or using [EncompassRest](https://github.com/EncompassRest/EncompassRest).
+The four projects are:

 * **SDKAppDemo:** A simple application based on the SmartClient-based Encompass SDK.
 The demo uses the Query capabilities of the SDK to look up a Loan from the Encompass system, open that loan and then modify and save the loan.